makerdao/community/governance/votes/Executive vote - June 13, 2024.md

 ---
-title: Template - [Executive Vote] Disable Starknet Dai Bridge, Aligned Delegate Compensation, AVC Member Compensation, Launch Project Funding, Spark Proxy Spell, USDP Jar Housekeeping - June 13, 2024
+title: Template - [Executive Vote] Disable Starknet Dai Bridge, Aligned Delegate Compensation for May 2024, AVC Member Participation Rewards for Q2 2024, Launch Project Funding, Spark Proxy Spell, USDP Jar Housekeeping - June 13, 2024
 summary: Disable the Starknet Dai Bridge, distribute Aligned Delegate compensation for May 2024, distribute AVC Member compensation for Q2 2024, transfer funding to the Launch Project, trigger a Spark Proxy spell, and perform housekeeping actions on the USDP Jar.
 date: 2024-06-13T00:00:00.000Z
 address: "$spell_address"
 ---

-# [Executive Proposal] Disable Starknet Dai Bridge, Aligned Delegate Compensation, AVC Member Compensation, Launch Project Funding, Spark Proxy Spell, USDP Jar Housekeeping - June 13, 2024
+# [Executive Proposal] Disable Starknet Dai Bridge, Aligned Delegate Compensation for May 2024, AVC Member Participation Rewards for Q2 2024, Launch Project Funding, Spark Proxy Spell, USDP Jar Housekeeping - June 13, 2024

-The Governance Facilitators and Sidestream, Dewiz, and Phoenix Labs have placed an executive proposal into the voting system.
+The Governance Facilitators, Sidestream, Dewiz, and Phoenix Labs have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.